Introduction

 Gruyère and its substitutes are incredibly versatile, working well in both hot and cold dishes.
 Here are some popular culinary applications:

-Sandwiches and Cold Dishes
+Sandwiches and Cold Dishes: A Perfect Nutty Bite

 Selecting the Right Substitute